teddav/teddav.github.io/content/articles/bulletproofs-range-proof.md

 This foundation powers **confidential transfers**, **private balances**, and many other privacy-preserving systems, like the one we sketched at the start of this article.

-To help you a bit, I implemented the entire process (minus the IPA part) as a Sagemath script: [range_proof.sage](https://github.com/teddav/bulletproofs-ipa/blob/main/range_proof.sage)
+You can find the entire Sagemath script here: [range-proof.sage](https://github.com/teddav/bulletproofs-ipa/blob/main/range-proof.sage)

 ## Further readings